-U.S. Antitrust Legislation Would Ban Apple From Pre-Installing Its Own Apps on iPhones
+U.S. Antitrust Legislation Would Require Users to Be Able to Delete All Pre-Installed Apple Apps [Updated]

+The updated Bloomberg article has been rewritten to clarify that the antitrust legislation prohibits Apple from preventing users from removing Apple-created apps on their Apple devices, which is quite different.

+Under the legislation, users would need to be permitted to remove any Apple-created app.
+Apple already allows many of its own apps to be deleted, but core apps like Messages, Photos, and Phone cannot be removed.
+The bill does NOT prevent Apple from pre-installing its own apps, it prevents Apple from blocking users from deleting pre-installed apps.
+Our original article is below.

 Apple would not be permitted to sell iPhones with its own apps installed under proposed U.S. antitrust legislation that was released last week.
 Representative David Cicilline confirmed the self-preferencing ban in a discussion with reporters, details of which were shared by Bloomberg.

-Note: Update: Bloomberg inaccurately interpreted the original comments and has since drastically changed the wording of its article.
-The original Bloomberg piece said that Apple would be prohibited from pre-installing its own apps on iPhones.